SelfTaughtCoder78704/parsley_svelte_quizzes/README.md

 - Paste the script tag from the Svelte App -- located in the dist folder -- into the file just like when you install a tracking script.
 - Do the same for the style tag.
+- If you changed the target then add the empty div with the id you used in the target.

 Step 3: